 With Apple One, you can also bundle iCloud storage with other Apple services including Apple Music, Apple TV+, Apple Arcade, and Fitness+.

-Dropbox is a favorite here with the CyberGuy team as it not only provides cloud storage, but it easily allows for file sharing, content collaboration and allows users to store an access files on multiple devices from anywhere.
+Dropbox is a favorite here with the CyberGuy team as it not only provides cloud storage, but easily allows for file sharing, content collaboration and lets users store and access files on multiple devices from anywhere.
 Another great feature with the Professional plan is that DropBox will allow you to revert to an earlier version of your documents, in the event you make a mistake and need to start over.
 We love this feature!

 Like iCloud, dropbox offers a free plan of 2GB, however, before you know it, you will need more storage, especially for all of your photos and videos.